 \section{Introduction}

-Imagine inhabiting a world in which more than 80\% of species remain entirely unknown to science.
-This is the current state of our knowledge regarding Class Insecta~\citep{Camilo2011,2018Nigel}.
-Although insects represent the most species-rich group of animals and account for over half of all described species ~\citep{May1986,resh2009encyclopedia}, our inventory of this diversity is still far from complete.
-Approximately one million species have been formally described, and scientists estimate that an additional 5.5 million species remain undiscovered and undescribed ~\citep{2018Nigel,Eggleton2020}.
-We are currently facing a significant gap in insect taxonomy ~\citep{Eleanor2023,Ong2024}, a problem exacerbated by the ongoing global decline in insect species ~\citep{Wagner2021,Fenoglio2021}.
+\PARstart{I}{magine} inhabiting a world in which more than 80\% of species remain entirely unknown to science.
+This is the current state of our knowledge regarding Class Insecta~\cite{Camilo2011,2018Nigel}.
+Although insects represent the most species-rich group of animals and account for over half of all described species ~\cite{May1986,resh2009encyclopedia}, our inventory of this diversity is still far from complete.

+Approximately one million species have been formally described, and scientists estimate that an additional 5.5 million species remain undiscovered and undescribed ~\cite{2018Nigel,Eggleton2020}.
+We are currently facing a significant gap in insect taxonomy ~\cite{Eleanor2023,Ong2024}, a problem exacerbated by the ongoing global decline in insect species ~\cite{Wagner2021,Fenoglio2021}.